ERC-BPGC/handbook/docs/automation/ros.md

 perform a certain task whenever it receives a message on this topic.

 - **Publisher:** The publisher object of a ROS node publishes the data in the form of messages over a topic.
 There is a particular rate (which the user defines) at which the messages get published.
-- <b>Subscriber:</b>​ The data published by the publisher of one ROS node can be received or ‘subscribed’ through the Subscriber object of a ROS node.
+- **Subscriber:** The data published by the publisher of one ROS node can be received or ‘subscribed’ through the Subscriber object of a ROS node.
 The Subscriber object subscribes to the topic over which any publisher publishes the messages.
 Every Subscriber object is associated with a callback function which gets called everytime a message is published over the topic.

 You can check out how to implement a basic server-client for [C++​](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29#roscpp_tutorials.2FTutorials.2FWritingPublisherSubscriber.Writing_the_Publisher_Node) or ​[pytho​n](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29#roscpp_tutorials.2FTutorials.2FWritingPublisherSubscriber.Writing_the_Publisher_Node) in the ROS wiki or ​Chapter 3​ of Morgan Quigley.